kampersanda/poplar-trie/README.md

 # Poplar-trie: A C++17 implementation of memory-efficient dynamic tries

 Poplar-trie is a C++17 library of a memory-efficient associative array whose keys are strings.
-Its data structure is based on a dynamic path-decomposed trie (DynPDT) described in the paper:

-> Shunsuke Kanda, Dominik Köppl, Yasuo Tabei, Kazuhiro Morita, and Masao Fuketa.
-"Dynamic Path-Decomposed Tries", In: *CoRR (2019)*. arXiv: [1906.06015](https://arxiv.org/abs/1906.06015).
+The data structure is based on a dynamic path-decomposed trie (DynPDT) described in the paper, Shunsuke Kanda, Dominik Köppl, Yasuo Tabei, Kazuhiro Morita, and Masao Fuketa: [Dynamic Path-Decomposed Tries](https://arxiv.org/abs/1906.06015), *ACM Journal of Experimental Algorithmics (JEA)*, *25*(1): 1–28, 2020.

 ## Implementation overview